ECHOES-ECCCH/HDTO-Heritage-Digital-Twin-Ontology/UseCases/README.md

 This folder includes different Use Cases:

-folder `Derynia` includes the workflow to create the Derynia use case, including input xml files, produced ttl files
+folder `Deryneia` includes the workflow to create the Deryneia use case, including the xmind analysis, input xml files, produced rdf files and related documents and images.